rhinogram/rhinocloud-sdk/README.md

   * `options` (object) `optional`:
     * `waitToComplete` (boolean):  Wait on a success or failure response (defaults to `true`).
     * `timeout` (number) `optional`: How long in milliseconds to wait, if `waitToComplete` is set to `true`, for the stack to complete before timing out.
 The CloudFormation stack will continue what it is doing even though the function errors to stop making CloudFormation API calls.
     * `parameters` (array): CloudFormation parameters that correlate to the CloudFormation template.
+If the request is an update to an existing stack, existing parameter values are applied to omitted parameters.
 Each object in the array must contain:
       * `key` (string): Name of the parameter.
       * `value` (any): Value of the parameter.
+    * `protectedResourceTypes` (array) `optional`: AWS Resource types that will cause the function to error out when the ChangeSet calls for `Replacement` (see https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).
     * `enableTerminationProtection` (boolean) `optional`: Enable termination protection of CloudFormation stack.
 Only applies to new stacks (defaults to `false`).
 #### Example
 ```bash